TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 7/Mark 7.3.md

 ---

-(For the Pharisees, and all the Jews, except they wash their hands diligently, eat not, holding the tradition of the elders;
+(For the Pharisees, and all the Jews, don't eat unless they wash their hands and forearms, holding to the tradition of the elders.